ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

       - The set of requested roles is expressed as a single CBOR unsigned integer.
 This is computed as defined in {{sec-format-scope}} of this document, from the numerical abbreviations of each requested role defined in the "Group OSCORE Roles" registry (REQ1).

-The textual format specified in Section 3.1 of {{RFC9554}} is not used in this application profile (OPT1).
+The textual format specified in {{Section 3.1 of RFC9594}} is not used in this application profile (OPT1).

 ## Authorization Response {#ssec-auth-resp}